mendix/docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/activities/list-activities/aggregate-list.md

 An example of **Aggregate list** properties is represented in the image below:

-{{< figure src="/attachments/refguide/modeling/application-logic/microflows-and-nanoflows/activities/list-activities/aggregate-list/aggregate-list-properties.png" alt="aggregate list properties" width="650px" >}}
+{{< figure src="/attachments/refguide/modeling/application-logic/microflows-and-nanoflows/activities/list-activities/aggregate-list/aggregate-list-properties.png" alt="aggregate list properties" width="650px" class="no-border" >}}

 There are two sets of properties for this activity, those in the dialog box on the left, and those in the properties pane on the right.